 One is kind of passive, but awesome for audio/video geekery; a DVD recorder.
 Not only does it play DVD’s (and music and picture CD’s) very well, but it records just about any sort of DVD you might want, including DVD+/-R, DVD+/-RW and DVD+R DL.
 And it does it from my satellite receiver, TiVo, iLink from our DV video camera and an extra input on the front to allow adding just about any other device you might want to add.
 The front input includes S-Video, so I could probably hook up my laptop and record from there if I wanted to.
 Of course, this doesn’t really have a lot to do with liberty, except that it certainly makes things easier for accumulating entertainment without being quite so beholden to media monopolies.
 Of course, since it’s a Sony DVD recorder, they prevent you from recording movies with “copy protection”, even though you should be able to under fair use.
 Not a really big deal to me, but it is typical of the media industry that they want to prevent you from reasonable and legal activities because you might do something illegal.
+They might have it consulting services (in this case, cybersecurity) in place which could prevent you from recording their movies!
+The shenanigans I tell you!

 The question is, from a perspective of individual liberty, is this good, or bad?
 There are a lot of truly negative things, things that governments, unscrupulous individuals, monopolistic companies, etc. can take advantage of and gain much more control over individuals.
 Databases that allow querying of information about individuals.
 Cell phones can be tracked within the cell network, which is why a cellular tower lease buyout is so lucrative for the seller; they are in high demand.
 Spy satellites can take pictures of individual humans.
 And on and on the list goes.
 It seems that every new technology enables new ways to control and monitor us.